 - 8.39 The boundaries of the District and Local Centres within South Ribble have all been reviewed to see if they are still fit for purpose.
-Maps showing the retail boundaries can be found in Appendix 4. - 8.40 Core Strategy Policy 11 (e) states that the Council will maintain, improve and control the mix of uses in the existing District and Local Centres.
-This will also apply to the proposed centres within the Strategic Sites so as to appropriately serve local needs.
-The Core Strategy identifies the location of four District Centres in the borough. - 8.41 Local Centres play an important role in the borough's retail hierarchy as well as acting as social centres and places of employment providing the function of convenience shopping and community facilities to a local area.
-The Local Centres in the borough vary in size, with some having only a handful of shops and others being larger which support a number of local shops and basic services, meeting local residents' daily
+Maps showing the retail boundaries can be found in Appendix 3. - 8.40 Core Strategy Policy 11 (e) states that the Council will maintain, improve and control the mix of uses in the existing District and Local Centres.
+This will also apply to the

-- shopping needs.
+- 8.41 Local Centres play an important role in the borough's retail hierarchy as well as acting as social centres and places of employment providing the function of convenience shopping and community facilities to a local area.
+The Local Centres in the borough vary in size, with some having only a handful of shops and others being larger which support a number of local shops and basic services, meeting local residents' daily shopping needs.
 In rural areas, larger villages perform an important role as the key service area for the community. - 8.42 The scale and type of a development or proposal in District and Local Centres needs to relate directly to the role and function of that centre.
 Within these centres the Council will need to be satisfied there is no demand for retail property before granting planning permission for a different use in line with the policy.
 In the centres the provision of living accommodation or offices on the upper floors of the building will be encouraged so as to help make good use and maintenance of these upper storeys. - 8.43 The following two policies; E4 and E5 define the District and Local Centres including the protection of certain uses.